taijeronv/taijeronv_info/content/authors/admin/_index.md

 Team, which is part of the [OSCE Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).
 The
 [Organization for Security and Cooperation in Europe (OSCE)](https://www.osce.org/whatistheosce/factsheet) consists of 57 member states in North America, Europe, and Asia.
 It is the world's largest regional security organization.

 Our mission is to observe and report impartially and objectively on the situation in Ukraine.

-## Have skills, will travel
+## Have Skills, Will Travel
 OSCE has a rule that limits being in one mission for seven years.
 This means in 2021, I have no choice but to resign from the organization.